when i tried to get into college 2014

 me that I’m missing out on all the memories I could be making, seeing them all

 grow up, being surrounded by people who love me.
-Don't get me wrong, Springfield is not some
+Don't get me wrong, Springfield Chile

 The fact is, every time I go I